From the Research Files: Regency Pest Control

 I don’t foresee moles making it into any future stories, but who knows?
 Right now I’m writing a character who dabbles in homemade medicinals, so I’m looking forward to the “useful family receipts for the preparation of medicines, for the cure of common disorders.”

-And, since I know next to nothing about what makes for a good horse, “The Gentleman Farrier; or directions for the purchase, management and cure of horses” might be enlightening.
+And, since I know next to nothing about what makes for a good horse, the section of this book titled “The Gentleman Farrier; or directions for the purchase, management and cure of horses” might be enlightening.

 Image credit: Depositphotos.com